ajit-dherange/maven_examples/README.md

 $ mvn test
 ```

-If command run succesfully and there are no errors
+  Verify command run succesfully and there are no errors

 6. Create Package